 tng - January 9, 2015 at 2:11am

-I don't understand why they say that they are not slowing down but the throttling of the customers because they can't handle the demand?
-Didn't they just pay millions and millions of dollars for such practice.
-The customers knew it that's why they were fined big time!!!
-TMobile simply sucks!!!
+I don't understand why they say that they are not slowing down but they are throttling the customers?
+Didn't they just pay millions of dollars for such practices?
+The customers knew it and that's why they were fined.

 Elster - January 8, 2015 at 5:55am